kidist997/kidist997/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-My portfolio website
+- 🔭 I’m currently working on
 - 🌱 I’m currently learning ...React.js
 - 📫 How to reach me: ...kidistamanuel22@gmail.com